zeyadesperado/GDG-Tracks-Campaign/Reels-Campaign.md

 - Prompt users to engage with the Reels by asking questions or inviting comments.
 - Respond to comments and engage in conversations.
-- Encourage users to create their own Reels inspired by the event and share them using specific hashtags.

 ## Phase 6: Post-campaign Recap and Gratitude

 - Summarize the success of the Reels campaign with a final post.
-- Express gratitude to the viewers, participants, and contributors.
-- Share any notable statistics or achievements from the campaign.
 - Encourage users to continue engaging with our GDG Assiut Facebook page.